kSinglaVikas/drupal-on-azure-container-apps/README.md

   external: true
 ```

 * Execute the bash script to create a new yaml file `drupal-aca-DoNotCheckIn.yaml` with the updated values.
-Make sure not to check in this file to source control.

 ```bash
 chmod +x update-yaml.sh